Terminator 2: Judgment Day (pinball): Overview and design

+The game has mono audio.
+The tune used for the hurry-up is a "sideways version of a musical break" in the middle of an obscure Genesis tune.
+Other variations were used for hurry-ups of later games including Fish Tales.

 Despite the extra features in the game and being sold at a relatively low price, Williams still had good profit margins on it.

 At the "Terminator 2: Judgment Day Convention" on June 30, 1991 one of these games was given away to the winner of a tournament played on it.

 Layout

 The table has left and right orbits, and left and right ramps with each of the ramps return the ball to the in-lane on that side of the table.
 On the left side of the machine is a saucer which can lock a ball.
 Below the entrance to the left ramp is a bank of five stand-up targets.
 To the right of this ramp is the T-800 skull with a drop-target in front of it; balls hit into the skull are launched with a popper along a wireform and into the cannon located half-way up the right side of the machine.
 Towards the back right of the table are three upper rollovers with three pop bumpers below them; below these is a bank of three stand-up targets.
 On the right side of the machine, below where the ball is launched onto the table is another bank of three stand-up targets.

 The major features of this game are reproduced for the 4th and final table in the classic 1992 Commodore Amiga game Pinball Dreams, called Nightmare, or Graveyard on other platforms.